clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

 For more details, see the [policies documentation][].
 This test creates three kind clusters:

-* Two Product Page microservices (application frontend) and a details microservice run on the first cluster.
+* Two productpage microservices (application frontend) and a details microservice run on the first cluster.
-* The Reviews-V2 (display rating with black stars) and Rating microservices run on the second cluster.
+* The reviews-v2 (display rating with black stars) and rating microservices run on the second cluster.
-* The Reviews-V3 (display rating with red stars) and Rating microservices run on the third cluster.
+* The reviews-v3 (display rating with red stars) and rating microservices run on the third cluster.

 System illustration: